ShakyaDissanayake/ShakyaDissanayake/README.md

 - 👋 Hi, I’m @ShakyaDissanayake
-- 👀 I’m interested in C++,Python,Java and NodeJs as well as Micro Controler Programming and Automation too.
+- 👀 I’m interested in C++,Python,Java and NodeJs as well as Microcontroler Programming and Automation too.
 - 🌱 I’m currently learning Computer Enginering at Genrral Sir John Kotelawala Defence University, Sri Lanka.
 - 💞️ I’m looking to collaborate with Computer Engineering Students and Professionals too.
 <!---